johnbrc/MPD-Distribution/Modules/M4/README.md

 # M4 - Module 4

-Principal files are listed with the filename: **MPD-M4**, followed by format abbreviation.
+Principal files are listed with the filename: **MPD-M4**, followed by file format abbreviation, e.g. MPD-M4.html.
+PDF filenames also incorporate page size, e.g. MPD-M4-A5.pdf

 ## The Commissioning of the Messianic Community